Alejogb1/job-board/blog-data/what-approaches-can-mitigate-thermal-challenges-associated-with-integrating-photonic-interposers-into-high-power-silicon-chiplets.md

 This isn't a realistic thermal model  Accurate thermal simulation demands finite element analysis using tools like COMSOL or ANSYS  But this code gives you a flavour of how packaging choices directly affect the overall thermal resistance  And lower thermal resistance is better  Much better

-**4  Advanced Heat Sinks and Active Cooling:**  Okay we can improve passive cooling  But for the really hardcore applications active cooling might be necessary  This is where we start talking fans liquid cooling systems or even Peltier elements which are thermoelectric coolers  These actively pump heat away
+**4  Advanced Heat Sinks and Active Cooling:**   we can improve passive cooling  But for the really hardcore applications active cooling might be necessary  This is where we start talking fans liquid cooling systems or even Peltier elements which are thermoelectric coolers  These actively pump heat away

 Consider exploring books and papers about "Thermal Management of High-Power Electronics"  This domain includes the design of complex heat sinks using fins and other structures optimized for airflow  It also involves understanding fan characteristics and pumping power requirements